kanchanchy/kanchanchy.github.io/_pages/about.md

 Recent News
 ======
+* [08/11/2025]  Joined Marquette University as an Assistant Professor of Computer Science in the College of Arts and Sciences.
+* [06/30/2025]  Completed the Postdoctoral Research at Arizona State University.
 * [01/31/2025]  A full research paper titled “Privacy and Accuracy-Aware AI/ML Model Deduplication” was accepted in ACM SIGMOD 2025.
 * [01/24/2025]  A full research paper titled “ExBoost: Out-of-Box Co-Optimization of Machine Learning and Join Queries” was accepted in DASFAA 2025.
 * [01/24/2025]  A demonstration paper titled “Declarative Privacy-Preserving Inference Queries” was accepted in DASFAA 2025.